 - Insufficient Refrigerant

 Low refrigerant levels will result in a decrease in AC pressure.
 Water will seep into the evaporator coils when this happens, freezing them.
 If your system is running low on refrigerant, you most likely leak into your system.
-A refrigerant leak can be repaired by air conditioner installation in Dover, but if it’s severe, you may have to replace the entire air conditioner.
+A refrigerant leak can be repaired by air conditioner installation in Delaware and Eastern Shore Maryland, but if it’s severe, you may have to replace the entire air conditioner.

 - Improper Installation